PrabhaAnde/terraform-talos-kube-ha-cluster/README.md

 ```

 This process:
+1. Prompts for SSH login credentials to connect to your Proxmox host
-1. Downloads the Talos Linux ISO to Proxmox
+2. Downloads the Talos Linux ISO to Proxmox
-2. Creates control plane and worker VMs
+3. Creates control plane and worker VMs
-3. Configures Talos on all nodes
+4. Configures Talos on all nodes
-4. Bootstraps the Kubernetes cluster
+5. Bootstraps the Kubernetes cluster
-5. Generates `talosconfig` and `kubeconfig` files in your current directory
+6. Generates `talosconfig` and `kubeconfig` files in your current directory
 ### Step 4: Configure Local Access

 The Terraform process generates two configuration files: